Readit News logoReadit News

 But for anything where the numbers, dates, and facts matter, why even bother?

-alekratz · 8 months ago
+alekratz · a year ago

 one thing that frustrates me about current ChatGPT is that it feels like they are discouraging you from generating another reply to the same question, to see what else it might say about what you're asking. before, you used to be able to just hit the arrow on the right to generate a reply, now it's hidden in the menu where you change models on the fly. why'd they add the friction?